fogleman/DCPU-16/README.markdown

 ### Upgrading from v1.1

 Quickly get up and running for most programs using this code at the beginning.
+Note that you should really enumerate devices instead of assuming a certain device is at a certain index.

 ```dasm
 ; map screen